scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** lightning

 Charge the air around a creature in range, causing sparks to strike the creature.
-Make a spellcasting roll against the creatures Dexterity.
+Make a spellcasting roll against the creatures dexterity.
 On success the creature takes a wound in lightning damage.
 If you roll a critical the spell bounces to a creature adjacent to the target, making a new roll for the new creature.
 This cannot bounce to the same creature twice and must bounce if there is a creature adjacent to the initial target.

 Add an enhanced die for every level cast above cantrip.